Eric-McKinney/mint/log.md

 Notes:

-- Regarding the note from 6/9/24, I think I'll just leave the lexer tests format alone for good and I'll leave the parser tests format alone until I add
+- Regarding the note from 6/9/24, I think I'll just leave the lexer tests format alone for good and I'll leave the parser tests format alone until I add more tests